-The pool is open every day from 10am to 6:30pm from Monday to Friday and from 9:30am to 7pm on Saturday, Sunday and Festivities.
+The pool is open from 10am to 6:30pm from Monday to Friday and from 9:30am to 7pm on Saturday, Sunday and Festivities.
 You need to use a swim cap while in the pools!!
 The pool is open from May 27 through September 11, 2022.

 Where: Via della Catena 2, Cascine Park, Florence, 392 17 24 859 - Check the official site

 The Piscina Comunale Costoli is the biggest and best equipped pool center in Florence.
 It has two outdoor pools, an Olympic sized one as well as a smaller one perfect for children as well as adults.
 The third is a mid.sized one and has a diving platform too).
 The complex is located near the Artemio Franchi Stadium and next to the Mandela Forum, and is surrounded by a large lawn with lots of trees where you can lay down in the shade or grab some sunshine if you want to perfect your tan.
 You’ll find space even during the most crowded hours of the day!

 Within the complex, you’ll also find a bar where you can buy panini, snacks, ice cream and much more.
 If you can plan ahead, we actually recommend packing a picnic to enjoy in the shaded park area and staying the entire day.

 The pool is open Tuesday through Sunday from 10am to 6pm (except on Thursdays and Saturdays when it is open until 8pm) while on Monday it opens at 2 pm and closes at 6 pm.